iliaskaras/housing-units/README.md

-# housing-units
+# Housing Units
-A Housing Units API.
+### A REST API written with the FastAPI Web Framework